will-ing/learning-journal/learning-markdown.md

 ------------ | -------------
-Bold | Use the * double on either side of the word ex: *\*\*name*\*\* Italic| Use a single * on either side Ex: *\*name*\* Headers|"#" is for h1 and you can go up to 6 Blockquotes| Use > to make blockquotes
+Bold | Use the * double on either side of the word ex: *\*\*name*\*\* Italic| Use a single * on either side Ex: *\*name*\* Headers|"#" is for h1 and you can go up to h6 by typing it 6 time consecutively Blockquotes| Use > to make blockquotes
 Strikethough| use ~~ ~~ symbol on either side.
 Links|  \[the name]\(URL)